This is the easiest cast iron roast chicken recipe! Tender and juicy, this whole roasted chicken is cooked in the oven in a cast iron skillet.

-If you ever don't recognize a tool or skill that I mention, be sure to look it up in the Glossary of Cooking Terms and Definitions for more information.
+If you ever don't recognize a tool or skill that I mention, be sure to look it up in our Glossary of Cooking Terms and Definitions for more information.

-For a quick overview of this recipe, check out my web story for roast chicken in cast iron.
+For a quick overview of this recipe, then check out my web story for roast chicken in cast iron.

 🍳 More Cast Iron Recipes

-Cast Iron Roast Chicken
+The Easiest Cast Iron Roast Chicken Recipe

-- Preheat oven to 375˚.
+- Preheat the oven to 375˚.

-- Rub olive oil over the entire skin of the chicken and sprinkle with salt and pepper.
+- Rub the olive oil over the entire skin of the chicken and sprinkle with salt and pepper.

-- Place the entire skillet in the pre-heated oven and roast for 1 ½ - 2 hours or until the temperature of the chicken reaches 165˚ in the thickest part of the breast and the innermost part of the thigh and wing.
+- Roast this chicken in the preheated oven, uncovered, for 1 ½ - 2 hours or until the internal temperature of the chicken reaches 165˚ in the thickest part of the breast and the innermost part of the thigh and wing.